Fellow-Consulting-AG/docapp-docs/docs/doc2/modules/doc-scan.md

 <ins>Cause</ins><br>
 For security reasons, FRITZ!Box suppresses DNS responses that point to IP addresses in its own home network.
 This is a security feature of the FRITZ!Box to protect against so called DNS rebinding attacks.

-So if you use a FritzBox you have to make the following settings in the menu of the FritzBox:
+If you use a FritzBox you have to make the following settings in the menu of the FritzBox:

 1. Click on `Home Network` in the user interface of the FRITZ!Box.